schmoelder/diss/doc/index.md

 Open-source principles, combined with adaptability to different standards, further strengthen this approach by promoting transparency within the broader scientific community.
 In fact, many of the strongest modules emerged from joint efforts, and I am grateful to those who contributed their expertise and perspective.
 Much could be taken for granted because others were willing to go the *extra mile*.
-Learning from the enthusiasm of others is an unmatched shortcut to understanding.
+The enthusiasm of others has been a constant source of motivation.

 Looking ahead, I hope to continue developing this software.
-However, knowing where to *stop* is an art in itself, and for now, this thesis represents the current state of my efforts.
+However, knowing where to *stop* is an Art in itself, and for now, this thesis represents the current state of my efforts.

 {raw-latex}`\clearpage`